You can climb Mt Fuji during the summer at any time of day. People plan around catching the sunset or sunrise from the peak and my group did the same.

 I didn’t think we were going to start our Mt.
-Fuji climb at 12:38am…but that’s what we did.
+Fuji hike at 12:38am…but that’s what we did.
 From the start, I was already tired since I arrived in Japan at 5am that morning and worked a full day before getting on the redeye flight.
-There was very little sleep on the flight due to my large seatmate elbowing me during the flight.
+There was very little sleep my AA LAX to Tokyo flight due to my large seatmate elbowing me during the flight.
 But let’s climb Mt.
 Fuji!

-The taxi dropped us off at the 5th station for the Fujinomiya trail.
+After taking the expensive Taxi to Mt Fuji, we were dropped off at the 5th station for the Fujinomiya trail.
 That’s as far as you can drive up the mountain.
 Once we arrived, it was a little unclear where the trail started.
 We walked up the road (of course!) to this large light and saw a sign that showed the trails.

 After some time, our eyes adjusted to the darkness and the trail was lit by the stars and the moon.
 Although it’s very tiring starting the climb at night, it was a great experience being to stargaze while hiking.
 An even better bonus for me was that no one else was hiking at that time.
 Just so we don’t get slowed down by the crowds of people.

 How To Climb Mt Fuji Tip: Bring Durable Gear